1968 Liberty Bowl: Game summary

 The 1968 Liberty bowl kicked off on a cold and blustery day in front of 46,206 fans at Memphis Memorial Stadium in Memphis, Tennessee, on December 14, 1968.
 The record crowd (it was the largest in the 10-year history of the bowl to that point) consumed 20,000 hot dogs—so many that the stadium ran out by the third quarter.

-In the first quarter of the game, it appeared that VPI would run away with an overwhelming victory.
-VPI received the ball to begin the game, and on the game's second play, Ken Edwards ran 58 yards on a trick play for the game's first touchdown.
-Mississippi fumbled the ball on its first offensive play and VPI recovered the turnover.
-Three plays later, VPI scored another touchdown on a seven-yard run by Terry Smoot.
-After stopping the Rebels with their defense, VPI appeared to have another chance to score when Ron Davidson returned an Ole Miss punt to the Rebels' 42-yard line.
-Despite the excellent field position, VPI was unable to score after quarterback Al Kincaid was sacked for a 19-yard loss.
-Despite the setback, VPI was able to keep Ole Miss from scoring in the first quarter and tacked on a 29-yard field goal by kicker Jack Simcsak before time came to an end in the quarter.
-At the end of the quarter, VPI led, 17–0.
+In the first quarter of the game, it appeared that Virginia Tech would run away with an overwhelming victory.
+Virginia Tech received the ball to begin the game, and on the game's second play, Ken Edwards ran 58 yards on a trick play for the game's first touchdown.
+Mississippi fumbled the ball on its first offensive play and Virginia Tech recovered the turnover.
+Three plays later, Virginia Tech scored another touchdown on a seven-yard run by Terry Smoot.
+After stopping the Rebels with their defense, Virginia Tech appeared to have another chance to score when Ron Davidson returned an Ole Miss punt to the Rebels' 42-yard line.
+Despite the excellent field position, Virginia Tech was unable to score after quarterback Al Kincaid was sacked for a 19-yard loss.
+Despite the setback, Virginia Tec wash able to keep Ole Miss from scoring in the first quarter and tacked on a 29-yard field goal by kicker Jack Simcsak before time came to an end in the quarter.
+At the end of the quarter, Virginia Tech led, 17–0.